sitehandy/omnipay-chipinasia/README.md

 For general usage instructions, please see the main [Omnipay repository](https://github.com/thephpleague/omnipay).

-### Chip-in Asia Account Setup
+### CHIP Account Setup

 To begin, you need to:
-1. Open an account at [Chip-in Asia](https://visit.my/chipinasia)
+1. Open an account at [CHIP](https://www.chip-in.asia)
 2. Obtain your API credentials (API Key and Brand ID)
-3. Configure your webhook endpoints
+3. Configure your webhook endpoints with either:
+   - **Webhook Secret** for HMAC-SHA256 verification (recommended for most use cases)
+   - **Public Key** for RSA-SHA256 verification (enhanced security)
-4. Set up your return URLs
+4. Set up your return URLs for different payment outcomes

 ## Quick Start